10 – The Same Boy You’ve Always Know

 His ex-wife, Meg White, who had no music experience whatsoever, was subsequently taught how to play the drums by Jack; her rudimentary, child-like sloppiness proved to be the missing ingredient for the sound that Jack sought after.
-Their low key modesty and enigma was a true testament that one of the greatest musical minds of generation could accomplish so much in a limited amount of time.
-I mean after all, Jack White has three bands under his belt, a consistent solo career, his own record label called Third Man Records, and has collaborated and produced for everybody from Loretta Lynn, Beyoncé, Alicia Keys, all the way to the likes of Stephen Colbert, Conan O’ Brien, and the Insane Clown Posse, just to name a few.
-Enough chattering now; time for our top ten list:
+Their low-key modesty and enigma were a true testament that one of the greatest musical minds of the generation could accomplish so much in a limited amount of time.
+I mean, after all, Jack White has three bands under his belt, a consistent solo career, his record label called Third Man Records, and has collaborated and produced for everybody from Loretta Lynn, Beyoncé, Alicia Keys, all the way to the likes of Stephen Colbert, Conan O’ Brien, and Insane Clown Posse, just to name a few.
+Enough chattering now; it is time for our top ten list:

-The White Stripes have been known to be bombastic and quite unforgiving with their approach to the blues, but this song is one of their more reserved compositions.
-Here Jack White channels a tender kind of love and sadness as he speaks about a woman who broke his heart while he reminisces about the cherished times they’ve shared together.
-Its structure and story really plays into the melancholy of the Blues, while the melody hints towards hope.
+The White Stripes have been known to be bombastic and unforgiving with their approach to the blues, but this song is one of their more reserved compositions.
+Here, Jack White channels tender love and sadness as he speaks about a woman who broke his heart while he reminisces about their cherished times.
+Its structure and story play into the melancholy of the Blues, while the melody hints toward hope.

-This hard-rockin’, piano-bangin’ diddy, with its nice ’50’s ragtime twang to it, was released as a single on their musically diverse record, Get Behind Me Satan.
-You see, Jack was really obsessed with the number three, and he figured, to keep the minimalist tactic as restricted as possible, that the band would only play three instruments; his vision was always “vocals, guitar, and drums,” but on this record, the piano was more prevalent.
-His gospel-preaching on this song really gets the soul moving; I mean, if you don’t find yourself at least tapping your foot to this tune, your ears probably need to be slapped.
+This hard-rockin’, piano-bangin’ diddy, with its nice ’50’s ragtime twang, was released as a single on their musically diverse record, Get Behind Me, Satan.
+You see, Jack was obsessed with the number three, and he figured, to keep the minimalist tactic as restricted as possible, that the band would only play three instruments; his vision was always “vocals, guitar, and drums,” but on this record, the piano was more prevalent.
+His gospel preaching on this song really gets the soul moving; if you don’t find yourself tapping your foot to this tune, your ears probably need to be slapped.

-This song was originally written by Burt Bacharach and Hal David, and was first recorded by Tommy Hunt before being turned into a commercial hit by Dusty Springfield’s version; even Dionne Warwick performed her own cover that was successful.
-It’s been covered by a wide range of different musicians, but none fare well against the White Stripes’ angry rendition.
-It quietly skulks in the shadows with its unobtrusive chord-strumming, before capsizing your calculations with a false sense of security in the voracious structure of fuzz and powerful amplification.
+This song was originally written by Burt Bacharach and Hal David and was first recorded by Tommy Hunt before being turned into a commercial hit from Dusty Springfield’s version.
+Even Dionne Warwick performed her successful cover.
+It’s been covered by various musicians, but none fare well against the White Stripes’ angry rendition.
+It quietly skulks in the shadows with its unobtrusive chord-strumming before capsizing your calculations with a false sense of security in the voracious structure of fuzz and powerful amplification.

 This song, released on their second album, De Stijl, is a definite standout; probably the best song on the album, in my humble opinion.
 It’s a modern rendition of Delta blues legend Son House’s composition, Death Letter Blues.
-It’s the story of a man who receives a letter telling him that his lover has just died, and so he embarks on a journey that involves him identifying her corpse laying on the cooling board at the morgue, and attending her funeral; very unpropitious subject matter.
-Of course the Stripes manage to tackle the true spirit of the song with Meg’s duck soup percussion and Jack’s rude slide riffin’ that takes a page out of his hero Son House’s book.
+It’s the story of a man who receives a letter telling him that his lover has just died, and so he embarks on a journey that involves him identifying her corpse lying on the cooling board at the morgue, and attending her funeral, very unpropitious subject matter.
+Of course, the Stripes tackle the true spirit of the song with Meg’s duck soup percussion and Jack’s rude slide riffin’ that takes a page out of his hero Son House’s book.

 This hit single off of their sixth and final record of the same name is one of their grimiest and most ambitious; hell, the whole album is one big slice of lo-fi paradise, but this opening molotov cocktail gives you a glimpse of what you’re in for with this album.
 Here Jack white blesses the listener with not only a diabolical riff and a screeching guitar solo towards the end, but he also overlaps everything with a vintage Univox synthesizer before each verse; it’s so quirky and out-of-place that it sounds like a Wes Anderson afterthought.
 And with socially conscious lyrics about the bigoted views of immigration in America, the song still holds water nine years later.